Reading messages from a topic

 Message consumption starts from the point in time specified in UNIX timestamp format.
 If not set, messages are consumed starting from the consumer's current offset in the topic.
 If set, consumption starts from the first message received after the specified time. |

---with-metadata-fields VAL |
+--metadata-fields VAL |

 List of message attributes whose values should be output in columns with metadata in pretty format.
 If not set, columns with all attributes are output.
 Possible values: